-(i) Notice of Intent to Discipline. - Disciplinary proceedings begin when the EOIR Disciplinary Counsel or the DHS Disciplinary Counsel files a Notice of Intent to Discipline with the Board and serves a copy on the practitioner.
-The Notice contains a statement of the charge(s) against the practitioner, a copy of the inquiry report (if any), proposed disciplinary sanctions, the procedure for filing an answer to the

-Notice or requesting a hearing, and the contact information for the Board.
-8 C.F.R. §§ 1003.105(a), 292.3.
+(i) Notice of Intent to Discipline. - Disciplinary proceedings begin when the EOIR Disciplinary Counsel or the DHS Disciplinary Counsel files a Notice of Intent to Discipline with the Board and serves a copy on the practitioner and/or authorized officer of the organization.
+The Notice contains a statement of the charge(s) against the practitioner and/or recognized organization, a copy of the inquiry report (if any), proposed disciplinary sanctions, the procedure for filing an answer to the Notice or hearing, the information requesting and contact for the Board. а 8 C.F.R. §§ 1003.105(a), 292.3.

-(ii) Petition for Immediate Suspension. - When the Notice of Intent to Discipline concerns an attorney who has either been convicted of a serious crime or is subject to suspension or disbarment by a state or federal licensing authority, the EOIR Disciplinary Counsel or the DHS Disciplinary Counsel may petition for the immediate suspension of that attorney.
-8 C.F.R. §§ 1003.103(a)(1), 292.3(c).
+(ii) Petition for Immediate Suspension. - When the Notice of Intent to Discipline concerns a practitioner who has either been convicted of a serious crime or is subject to suspension or disbarment by a state or federal licensing authority, the EOIR Disciplinary Counsel or the DHS Disciplinary Counsel may petition for the immediate suspension of that attorney.
+8 C.F.R. §§ 1003.103(a)(1), 1292.3, 292.3(c).